-Today is not that kind of day.
+Life is not like that at the moment.
 Today I need more.
 Today I need to go where I know I will find real strength.
 Where my faith will be confirmed, where my soul will be comforted.

-As I read those words and many like them I begin to relax.
+As I read these words and many like them I begin to relax.
 There is a much bigger picture for my life, for all our lives, than our current circumstances.

 Focusing on something meaningful causes the noise of life, and unwanted thoughts, to dim and eventually disappear.

-My mind begins to function again.
-My thoughts start to form with some clarity.
+I find my mind begins to function again.
 My body may still be weak and broken but my soul is being renewed.

 As my soul is revitalised, my mind relaxes and my pain begins to creep slowly into the background.
-It’s still there, but it’s not consuming me completely, as a quiet soul helps manage it.
+It’s still there, but it’s not consuming me completely, as a quieter soul soothes it.

-Time to ponder is definitely good for the mind, body and soul.
+Time to reflect is definitely good for the mind, body and soul.
 It’s good medicine.
 It’s healing.

 Step Away From Your Device